 With their keen enterprising spirit, many would swiftly erect buildings with more than a passing resemblance to hotels.
 As Port Elizabeth was the entrepot to the Eastern Cape hinterland and later to the Diamond Fields, it rapidly upgraded these Spartan dwelling into respectable establishments.

 Main picture: Scorey’s Hotel being depicted as the large building on the left with the garden of Anne Scorey just below the hotel

-Today this little-known Hotel has escaped from the memories of even the oldest residents in Port Elizabeth.
-Yet in 1821, it was the very first hotel to be established in Port Elizabeth.
+Today this little-known hotel has escaped from the memories of even the oldest residents of Port Elizabeth.
+Yet in 1821 it was the very first hotel to be established in the town.

 Main picture: View from Scorey’s Hotel in 1835 painted by Lt William Vernon Guise